Rule in Wild's Case

+"Wild's Case" concerned some land that had been inherited via a remainder to "Rowland Wild and his wife, and after their decease to their children."
+Wild and his wife had died, and their son had died; should the son's daughter have the land?

+in Lord Coke's (Note: Sir Edward Coke was a senior judge, a Lord of Appeal in Ordinary colloquially known as a Law Lord, thus called Lord Coke although he did not hold a peerage.) report of Wild's Case two propositions were stated which have become known as the "First Resolution in Wild's Case" and the "Second Resolution in Wild's Case":

 This rule has fallen into disuse in those jurisdictions which no longer recognize the fee tail as a legal estate.
 Some U.S. states ignore the rule altogether, and interpret such a grant as giving a life estate and creating a remainder in her children.
 Section 14.2 of the Restatement (Third) of Property repudiates the Rule in Wild's Case, suggesting that many authorities consider it to be obsolete.